azure-buddy/azure-buddy-online-website/content/blogs/ms-build-2024/index.md

 {{< youtube f0MDjS9-dNw >}}

 Another one of my favorites is the session delivered by the **GitHub Team**.
-The [talk](https://build.microsoft.com/en-US/sessions/33c3052c-6030-4924-a727-3c5b22d0eee8?source=sessions) is about *‘baking Security into your workflow with GitHub Advanced Security and AI’* and as expected live demo.
-It gives a good inside view on the features of using **GitHub Advanced Security**. `Copilot` included. **Justin Hutchings** and **Madison Oliver** deliver a well prepared session on how to prevent most security vulnerabilities entering your enterprise repositories.
-Expect some `Dependabot` and AI to fastly fix most of the coding issues that cause vulnerabilities.
+The [talk](https://build.microsoft.com/en-US/sessions/33c3052c-6030-4924-a727-3c5b22d0eee8?source=sessions) is about *‘baking Security into your workflow with GitHub Advanced Security and AI’* and as expected, a live demo.
+It gives a good inside view of the features provided by **GitHub Advanced Security**. `Copilot` included. **Justin Hutchings** and **Madison Oliver** deliver a well prepared session on how to prevent most security vulnerabilities entering your enterprise repositories.
+Expect some `Dependabot` and AI to quickly fix most of the coding issues that cause vulnerabilities.

+{{< youtube aIP80lrDObE >}}

 Are you more into lessons learned and sharing practices?
 Then you don’t want to miss the session on red teaming, especially when AI comes around the corner.
 It’s about *‘how Microsoft Approaches AI Red Teaming’*.
 You can expect a good deepdive into the AI Red Team (`AIRT`) that serves as the *independent red team for high-risk AI across Microsoft*, identifying vulnerabilities in pre-ship products and driving research to scale insights across the company.
 All about *Processes, Techniques and Tools* like **PyRIT**.
 Learn more about their tooling here, which is Open Source available at [GitHub](https://github.com/Azure/PyRIT).